What is SSI?

 - Filing a lawsuit in federal court.

 Social Security has its own separate legal system, courts and judges.
-Especially when you’re appealing, it can make a big difference to have a lawyer experienced in this area.
+Especially when you’re appealing, it can make a big difference to have an SSI lawyer experienced in this area.

 Social Security’s own numbers have shown you have a better chance of winning benefits with professional representation.

-Get a Lawyer Who Cares About Your Case
+Get an SSI Lawyer Who Cares About Your Case

-SSI attorney, Merryl Jones, and her legal team know you’re going through a difficult time.
+SSI lawyer, Merryl Jones, and her legal team know you’re going through a difficult time.
 She’s your Second Chance Lawyer.